-Time will be recorded from the moment of liftoff to the moment that the first part of the entire connected assembly that is the rocket touches the ground, ceases its descent (e.g. lands in a tree), or disappears from the sight of the timers.
+Time will be recorded from the moment of liftoff to the moment that the first part of the rocket section containing the egg and altimeter touches the ground, ceases its descent (e.g. lands in a tree), or disappears from the sight of the timers.